 Function Delegated: This text is provided as a reference only.
 Delegates shall only act in full understanding of the delegated statutory power, inclusive of conditions [see below].
 A local government may, in writing, appoint persons or classes of persons to be authorised for the purpose of performing particular functions.
-Statutory Power being Delegated: Local Government Act 1995 Ss.
-9.10 Appointment of authorised persons Power is originally assigned to: Local Government Statutory Power of Delegation: Local Government Act 1995: s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: The appointment of persons is to relate to those functions of an "authorised person" under the City of Wanneroo Local Laws.
-Statutory Power to Sub- Delegate: Local Government Act 1995 Section s.5.44 CEO may delegate powers or duties to other employees CEO's Sub-Delegation: The exercise of the delegated power does not include the power of delegation All Directors Manager Approval Services Manager Asset Maintenance Manager Community Facilities Manager Community Safety & Emergency Management Manager Health & Compliance Manager Property Manager Waste Services CEO's Conditions on Sub-delegation: a) Subject to the conditions on delegation to the CEO; and b) The delegation to the Manager Community Facilities applies only to the appointment of members of surf lifesaving clubs recommended by Surf Life Saving WA as sufficiently qualified and experienced, as Authorised Persons under the Public Places and Local Government Property Local Law 2015 to undertake the powers set out in section 5.6(1) in relations to beaches. c) The delegation to the Manager Property applies only to the appointment of Golf Course Controllers and subsidiary staff at the Carramar and Marangaroo golf courses under the Local Government &amp; Public Property Local Law 2015.
+Statutory Power being Delegated: Local Government Act 1995 \$\sigma{\text{s}}\$.9.10 Appointment of authorised persons Power is originally assigned to: Local Government Statutory Power of Delegation: Local Government Act 1995: s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: The appointment of persons is to relate to those functions of an "authorised person" under the City of Wanneroo Local Laws.
+Statutory Power to Sub- Delegate: Local Government Act 1995 Section-s.5.44 CEO may delegate powers or duties to other employees CEO's Sub-Delegation: The exercise of the delegated power does not include the power of delegation All Directors Manager Approval Services Manager Asset Maintenance Manager Community Facilities Manager Community Safety & Emergency Management Manager Health & Compliance Manager Property Manager Waste Services CEO's Conditions on Sub-delegation: a) Subject to the conditions on delegation to the CEO; and b) The delegation to the Manager Community Facilities app only to the appointment of members of surf lifesaving clarecommended by Surf Life Saving WA as sufficiently qualified and experienced, as Authorised Persons under the Purplaces and Local Government Property Local Law 2015 undertake the powers set out in section 5.6(1) in relations beaches. c) The delegation to the Manager Property applies only to appointment of Golf Course Controllers and subsidiary set the Carramar and Marangaroo golf courses under Local Government & Public Property Local Law 2015.
 Record Keeping Statement (LGA 1995) s5.46(3) " A person to whom a power or duty is delegated under this Act is to keep records in accordance with regulations in relation to the exercise of the power or the discharge of the duty."
 Appointment of Authorised Officers under all legislation is to be facilitated through Governance

-Co ompliance Links Financia al Interest Return s Rreq u ired - Yes
+Compliance Links Financial Interest Returns Rrequired - Yes

-Delegation Administration
+Delegation Administration:

 Decision Reference Decision Reference Decision Reference

 1. 14/196797 6.
 18/274278 11.

 2. 16/422068 7.
 12.

 3. CE01-06/18 8.
 13.

 4. 18/203840 9.
 14.